 I have had a couple of articles published in ‘threads.In-fusion’ e-mag and been interviewed for a creative magazine blog.
 I have recently self-published a small book about how to think through the different stages of creativity using examples from my own work.
-I am currently looking to make it available as an eBook.

 I do hope you enjoy the blog – I have been writing for three years now and it has grown significantly over that time.
 I do try to keep a somewhat humorous perspective on life as I think we all need a bit of that, but it is also about sharing my love of making with you.